EuPathDB/puppet-stardog/README.md

 - `enable`: enable Stardog to optionally support SSL connections
 - `require`: require Stardog to use SSL only, reject any non-SSL connections

+If you `enable` or `require` SSL then you need to also specify certificate-related information.

+#### `stardog::ssl::certificate`

+_Required if SSL is used._

+This is a hash specifying the source and destination of the SSL certificate.

+    stardog::ssl::certificate:
+      src: 'puppet:///modules/profiles/ssl/demo-rsa.crt'
+      dest: '/etc/pki/tls/certs/demo-rsa.crt'

+Where `src` is the source of the file to be installed on the server at the location set for `dest`.
+If `src` key value is not set then the file is assumed to be managed in another module.

+#### `stardog::ssl::private_key`

+_Required if SSL is used._

+This is a hash specifying the source and destination of the private key associated with the certificate.

+    stardog::ssl::private_key:
+      src: 'puppet:///modules/profiles/ssl/demo-rsa.key'
+      dest: '/etc/pki/tls/private/demo-rsa.key'

+Where `src` is the source of the file to be installed on the server at the location set for `dest`.
+If `src` key value is not set then the file is assumed to be managed in another module.

+#### `stardog::ssl::ca`

+_Required if SSL is used._

+This is a hash specifying the source and destination of the CA that signed the certificate.

+    stardog::ssl::ca:
+      src:
+      dest: '/etc/pki/tls/certs/apidb-ca-rsa.crt'

+Where `src` is the source of the file to be installed on the server at the location set for `dest`.
+If `src` key value is not set then the file is assumed to be managed in another module.

+#### `stardog::ssl::ks_passwd`

+_Required if SSL is used._

+Password for the java keystore where CA, certificate and private key are stored.

+    stardog::ssl::ks_passwd: 'password'

 #### `stardog::properties`

 Optional hash of key value pairs for `$STARDOG_HOME/stardog.properties`